A Framework for Robust Lossy Compression of Heavy-Tailed Sources: Introduction

 The Gaussian distribution has predominantly been used as a model for the continuous source in communications and information theory due to its unparalleled analytical tractability; the fact that it maximizes entropy among all distributions having finite second moments; and the Central Limit Theorem (CLT).
 However, Gaussian sources are not universal source models: for example, Gaussian models are not appropriate whenever the source is better characterized by heavy-tailed statistics.
-In fact, power law distributions\footnote{A density function $f(x)$ is said to have a right (resp. left) tail power law if $\lim f(x)|x|^{\alpha + 1} = k$ for some $k > 0$, as $x \rightarrow +\infty$ (resp. $-\infty$).} occur in many real-world data sets~\cite{clauset2009power}.
-Under such scenarios, a family of probability distributions known as the $\alpha$-stable distributions\footnote{$\alpha$-stable distributions are power laws with $0 < \alpha < 2$.} represent a natural extension of the Gaussian law \cite{kolmo}.
-For instance, in~\cite{784467}, it is demonstrated that room noise is best represented by an $\alpha$-stable source, rather than a Gaussian one.
-Similarly, in~\cite{he2014robust}, the noise for room acoustic channels is modeled as an $\alpha$-stable variable.
-The $\alpha$-stable distributions appear to provide a more suitable model than the Gaussian in various cases, making them reasonable candidates to investigate across different setups.
+In fact, power law distributions\footnote{A density function $f(x)$ is said to have a right (resp. left) tail power law if $\lim f(x)|x|^{\alpha + 1} = k$ for some $k > 0$ and $\alpha$, as $x \rightarrow +\infty$ (resp. $-\infty$).} are found in many real-world data sets~\cite{Tsih1995,crovella1998heavy,marcel2008,clauset2009power}.
+Under such scenarios, a family of probability distributions known as the $\alpha$-stable distributions\footnote{$\alpha$-stable distributions are power laws with $0 < \alpha < 2$.} represents a natural extension of the Gaussian law by virtue of a Generalized CLT (GCLT)~\cite{kolmo}.
+Moreover, it is found that $\alpha$-stable sources are good models for noise sources in a multitude of applications in~\cite{784467,nbrm2001,kuzer2004,nolancirc2013,he2014robust}.
+The authors in~\cite{bellido1993} show that the weights learned by backpropagation systematically deviate from Gaussianity.
+The results in~\cite{jipeng2024} uncover the heavy-tailed nature of neural networks weights having significant statistical dependence across layers and neurons.
+Moreover, the authors demonstrate that modeling weights with $\alpha$-stable laws better capture training dynamics and generalization properties.
+The $\alpha$-stable distributions appear to provide a more suitable model than the Gaussian one in various cases, making them reasonable candidates to investigate across different setups.